The Newark Academy: Comprehensive

-It became the Grove School in 1976 when Newark went comprehensive, from the Grove Secondary Modern School.
+It merged with the Grove School in 1976 the pre-existing comprehensive school, sited at Balderton.
+Prior to this Lilley and Stone was a selective girls high school.
+Education in the Newark area, at that time was a mix of selective grammar/ secondary modern education and initially only the Grove was comprehensive.

 The former Lilley and Stone School is a listed building.
 For the first three years at secondary school, attendance was at the Sconce Hills High School; Paul Upex, a school caretaker, murdered a 13-year-old girl at the school, being jailed in November 1988.
 The last two years before 16 were at the Lilley and Stone School.
 These two schools merged in 1997 to become the Newark High School.
 This school was in special measures between 1999 and 2001.
 Its small sixth form closed in 2003.
 By 2007, pupil numbers were expected to fall below 300, which was less than half the capacity of the school.
 This site closed as a school in 2008, becoming the academy's sixth form.
 The whole site closed in 2016.

 The town's boys' grammar school became the Magnus Church of England School, still retaining most of its former name.
 Retford went comprehensive in 1979, and like Newark, has suffered from a haemorrhaging of admissions to schools outside of the town itself.